 Handlingsplan mot marin forsøpling – strategi for renere hav og reduksjon av marint avfall

-The Directorate of Fisheries has launched a new action plan for 2026–2030 to reduce littering from fishing, recreational fishing, and aquaculture.
+The Norwegian Directorate of Fisheries has launched a new action plan for 2026–2030 to reduce littering from fisheries, recreational fishing, and aquaculture.
 The goal is to prevent gear from being lost – before it becomes ghost fishing.

-“The Directorate of Fisheries' goal for the work against marine littering is to make our work related to cleanup at sea unnecessary.
-This requires both preventive measures and technical solutions that make it easier to recover lost gear.”
+«The Norwegian Directorate of Fisheries' goal for the work against marine littering is to make our cleanup work at sea redundant.
+This requires both preventive measures and technical solutions that make it easier to recover lost gear.»

-— Division Director Jon-Erik Henriksen, Directorate of Fisheries
+— Divisional Director Jon-Erik Henriksen, Norwegian Directorate of Fisheries

 TrapSaver™ – prevention in practice

-Lost traps and gear are one of the largest sources of marine litter along the Norwegian coast.
-Every trap that is lost can continue to catch fish and shellfish for years – as an invisible and destructive ghost gear.
+Lost pots and gear are one of the biggest sources of marine litter along the Norwegian coast.
+Every lost pot can continue to catch fish and shellfish for years – as an invisible and destructive ghost trap.

-An integrated mechanism automatically releases a buoy after a predefined time if the gear is not retrieved.
-This allows the equipment to be easily located and rescued – before it becomes an environmental issue.
+A built-in mechanism automatically releases a buoy after a predefined time if the net is not retrieved.
+This allows the gear to be easily located and recovered – before it becomes an environmental problem.

-Norwegian innovation – in line with the goals of the Directorate of Fisheries
+Norwegian innovation – in line with the Norwegian Directorate of Fisheries' goals

-TrapSaver™ developed in Norway for Norwegian conditions.
-Robust construction, subsea-approved materials, and long lifespan make the system a natural choice for fishermen who want to reduce loss and contribute to a cleaner ocean.
+TrapSaver™ is developed in Norway for Norwegian conditions.
+Robust construction, subsea-approved materials and long service life make the system a natural choice for fishermen who want to reduce losses and contribute to a cleaner ocean.

 NorTrap AS – technology for sustainable fishing